How To Get Straight To The Point No Matter What You’re Trying To Say

-Speaking off-script and concerned you might about to ramble into a tangent?
+Speaking off-script and concerned you might be about to ramble off on a tangent?
 It’s a common worry.
 But getting straight to the point and sticking with it all the way through all comes down to knowing your message.
 This way, the actual words you use to communicate it can change without you ever losing the thread.
 Here’s how to do that every single time.

 Six Things Every Message Needs